Property classes allow commercial investors to truly understand the value and potential future value of a real estate asset.

 How to Decide Which Class to Invest In

-In general, these are not rigid guidelines.
-For example, there can be a Class C property in a Class B area.
-In this case, it might be the right investment decision for value-add investors to turn a profit.
-Again, it’s all relative.
+For example, you may find a Class C property in a Class B area that could be the right opportunity for value-add investors looking to turn profit.
+Again, it is all relative.

-It is most important for investors to understand that each class of property represents a different level of risk and reward.
+The most important takeaway for investors is to understand that each property class represents a different level of risk and reward.

 When to Choose Class A and B+ Properties

-If you are looking for investments with the most appreciation potential, but aren’t worried as much about the initial cash flow, you’ll want to look for A and B Class properties in A and B areas, and avoid C Class properties in C areas.
+If you are looking for investments with the highest appreciation potential and you aren’t worried as much about the initial cash flow, you would want to look for A and B Class properties in affluent areas, and avoid C Class buildings altogether.

-When to Choose Class C and B- Properties
+When to Choose Class B- and C Properties

-If you are looking for investments with strong cash flow, but appreciation is less important, Class C and B properties in C and B areas would be the best fit.
+If you are looking for investments with strong cash flow, but appreciation is less important, you should consider Class B and C properties in less desirable areas.

-Also, following the risk curve is the level of management required to operate the property.
-The lower the property class, the lower the quality of the tenants so property management will be more intensive.
-Class A properties tend to run smoothly, whereas Class C properties will require greater oversight to collect rents, perform maintenance, and deal with tenant problems.
+Following the risk curve is also the level of management required to operate the property.
+Lower class buildings usually attract lower quality tenants so property management will be more intensive.
+Class A assets tend to run smoothly, whereas Class C properties will require greater oversight to collect rents, perform maintenance, and deal with tenant problems.

-Class B and C properties tend to be bought and sold at higher cap rates than Class A. Investors are paid for the additional risk of an older property with lower income tenants.
+It is important to note that Class B and C properties are often bought and sold at higher cap rates than Class A. Investors are paid for the additional risk of an older property with lower income tenants.

-The biggest problem with using property class labels is that different investors will use their own definition.
-For example, some might label a property exclusively based on the rankings of its nearby schools.
+The biggest problem with using property class labels is that there is no universally accepted standard and different investors often use their own definitions.

 For example, some might classify a property exclusively based on the rankings of nearby schools.
 Others may pay less attention to the location and instead rely heavily on the building’s condition or age.